History of Hispanic and Latino Americans in the United States: Junípero Serra

-Junípero Serra was a Majorcan (Spain) Franciscan who founded the Alta California mission chain.
+Junípero Serra was a Mallorcan (Spain) Franciscan who founded the Alta California mission chain.
 After King Carlos III ordered the Jesuits expelled from "New Spain" on February 3, 1768, Serra was named "Father Presidente."

 Serra founded San Diego de Alcalá in 1769.
 Later that year, Serra, Governor de Portolà and a small group of men moved north, up the Pacific Coast.
 They reached Monterey in 1770, where Serra founded the second Alta California mission, San Carlos Borromeo.

 Alta California missions

 The California Missions comprise a series of religious outposts established by Spanish Catholic Dominicans, Jesuits, and Franciscans, to spread the Christian doctrine among the local Native Americans, but with the added benefit of confirming historic Spanish claims to the area.
 The missions introduced European livestock, fruits, vegetables, and industry into the California region.

 Most missions were small, with normally two Franciscans and six to eight soldiers in residence.
 All of these buildings were built largely with unpaid native labor under Franciscan supervision.
 In addition to the presidio (royal fort) and pueblo (town), the misión was one of the three major agencies employed by the Spanish crown in an attempt to consolidate its colonial territories.
 None of these missions were completely self-supporting, requiring continued (albeit modest) financial support.
 Starting with the onset of the Mexican War of Independence in 1810, this support largely disappeared and the missions and their converts were left on their own.

 In order to facilitate overland travel, the mission settlements were situated approximately 30 miles (48 kilometers) apart, so that they were separated by one day's long ride on horseback along the 600-mile (966-kilometer) long El Camino Real (Spanish for "The Royal Highway", though often referred to as "The King's Highway"), and also known as the California Mission Trail.
 Heavy freight movement was practical only via water.
 Tradition has it that the priests sprinkled mustard seeds along the trail in order to mark it with bright yellow flowers.

 Four presidios, strategically placed along the California coast and organized into separate military districts, served to protect the missions and other Spanish settlements in Upper California.

 A number of mission structures survive today or have been rebuilt, and many have congregations established since the beginning of the 20th century.
 The highway and missions have become for many a romantic symbol of an idyllic and peaceful past.
 The "Mission Revival Style" was an architectural movement that drew its inspiration from this idealized view of California's past.